BMO Centre Expansion

 In two phases, Arts Commons Transformation will both expand capacity in a new building and modernize the existing facility, bringing it up to today’s standards.

-Phase one will see the expansion of Arts Commons, adding a new 1,000 seat performance venue and support areas.
+Phase one will see the expansion of Arts Commons, adding a new 1,000 seat theatre, 200-seat studio theatre and support areas.

 Phase two is the modernization of the existing 560,000 square foot Arts Commons building which will address lifecycle challenges.
 It will also elevate the public’s experience through upgraded amenities and technology throughout the facility.